howerj/subleq/ioccc/remarks.md

 	./prog 16 data.dec

-The second argument may be between 8 and 32 inclusive, but you'll only get a useful system when it is 16 (and error message is printed out if higher than 16, and nothing useful is done for when it is lower (mainly due to memory limitations).
+The second argument may be between 8 and 32 inclusive, but you'll only get a useful system when it is 16 (a error message is printed out if it is not 16).

 Once it is running, type "words".
-Depending which compiler you use and its optimization settings, it might take a while for it to do anything.

 This: